bozma88/jquery-modalio/README.md

-## jquery-modalio
+## Modalio

-### A high *and* low-level plugin to create and manage in-page modals.
+### A high *and* low-level library to create and manage in-page modals.

-**Modalio** is a tiny plugin to display, generate, embed, populate, queue, stack or asynchronously load content into modals.
+**Modalio** is a tiny library to display, generate, embed, populate, queue, stack or asynchronously load content into modals.
 It’s super fast and 100% style-free.

-I consider it a low-level plugin *and* an high-level one: it can be used *as-is* or extended, styled and customized in behaviour and appearance.
+I consider it a low-level plugin *and* a high-level one: it can be used *as-is* or extended, styled and customized in behaviour and appearance.
 In fact, very little default CSS is used, and it’s 100% overridable.

 It differs from most other modal libraries because it even allows the injection of *already-in-page* elements, keeping their event bindings, data-properties and edit status (e.g. inputs).